aevyrie/bevy_mod_raycast/README.md

 - This plugin also provides some functionality to compute the intersection of rays with primitive shapes.
 - Acceleration is provided using Bevy's AABBs and visibility culling.

+## Alternatives

+For a more full featured and performant option, consider using [`bevy_rapier`](https://github.com/dimforge/bevy_rapier).
+Note that rapier is a full physics engine that can also do raycasting; by contrast, this crate prioritizes simplicity and ergonomics.

 ## Bevy Version Support

 I intend to track the `main` branch of Bevy.
 PRs supporting this are welcome!